Reviews You Can Rely On

 Weight

 The G3 Zed 12, without brakes, weighs 370g per binding.
 Given the touring and downhill skiing features, this weight is pretty darn good.
 It's the lightest binding, for instance, that we tested that includes individual heel pins (as opposed to a one-piece, u-shaped heel spring).
-Add on the brake and the proprietary attachment for G3's ski crampons and the weight quickly exceeds that of bindings that perform, overall, similar or better.
+Add on the brake and the proprietary attachment for G3's ski crampons, and the weight quickly exceeds that of bindings that perform, overall, similarly or better.

 Weight of one Zed 12 binding, with brakes.